A Minkowski inequality for the static Einstein-Maxwell space-time: Abstract

 \section{Abstract}

-In this paper we prove a Minkowski-like inequality for an asymptotically flat static Einstein-Maxwell (electrostatic) space-time with bounded scalar curvature using as approach the inverse mean curvature flow (IMCF).
-Moreover, we show that this inequality can be useful in the understanding of the photon sphere.
+In this paper we prove a Minkowski-like inequality for an asymptotically flat static Einstein-Maxwell (electrostatic) space-time using as approach the inverse mean curvature flow (IMCF).
+Moreover, we discuss the importance of this inequality in the understanding of the photon sphere.

 \emph{2020 Mathematics Subject Classification} : 53C20; 53E10; 53C21.

 \emph{Keywords}: Einstein-Maxwell equation; Asymptotically flat; Minkowski inequality; Photon spheres.

 \